pretix/pretix/doc/api/resources/event_meta_properties.rst

                                                                  for this property, or ``null`` for no limitation.
-                                                                 Each choice object has a required internal name named ``key`` and optional public name named ``label`` consisting of a dictionary of i18n string translations
+                                                                 Each choice object has a required internal name named ``key`` and optional public name named ``label`` consisting of either a string or a dictionary of i18n string translations
 ===================================== ========================== =======================================================

 Endpoints